jvfe/paper_wdt_panglao/manuscript.md

 /// Why Wikidata integration is different from Bio2RDF?
 What are the cons?
 Maybe mention Wikidata as an easy-to-use middleground that does not require _that_ much domain expertise about the complicated world of semantic technologies, formal description logic and even computer science in general.

+/// Wikipedia is a major source for biological knowledge.
+Data on Wikidata can be easily reused on Wikipedia and enhance the quality of articles about life-science subjects in semi-automated ways (as has been done before for drug-drug interactions)  [@wikidata:Q21503276]  .

 This work exemplifies the power of releasing Linked Open Data via Wikidata, and provides the biomedical community with the first semantically accessible, 5-star LOD dataset of cell markers.
 It also paves the way for Wikidata reconciling of other databases for cell-type markers, such as CellMarker [@wikidata:Q56984510], labome [@doi:10.13070/mm.en.3.183], CellFinder [@wikidata:Q28660708] and SHOGoiN/CELLPEDIA [@https://stemcellinformatics.org/]).
 The approach can in essence be applied to any knowledge set of public interest, providing a low-cost and low-barrier platform for sharing biocurated knowledge in gold standard format.